 I learned a lot and am currently working on some new cuts.
 I really enjoy the process.
 Please have a look.
 Additional technical information can be found below the photos.

 These are 2-color linoleum cut prints.
-An overall tint of semi-opaque white ink was printed first to soften the newspaper images in the background and make the Space Shuttle cut stand out more strongly.
+An overall tint of semi-opaque pale grey ink was printed first to soften the newspaper images in the background and make the Space Shuttle cut stand out more strongly.
 The background also provided a place to include the date.